McMurdo Station: Historic sites and memorials

 The Richard E. Byrd Historic Monument was erected at McMurdo in 1965.
 It includes a bronze bust on black marble, 150 × 60 cm square, on a wooden platform, bearing inscriptions describing the polar exploration achievements of Richard E. Byrd.
 It has been designated a Historic Site or Monument (HSM 54), following a proposal by the United States to the Antarctic Treaty Consultative Meeting.

 There is a memorial to Capt.
-Robert Falcon Scott and four others that died on their way back from the South Pole in 1912, that was erected in 1913 after they were found.
+Robert Falcon Scott and four others who died on their way back from the South Pole in 1912; the memorial was erected in 1913 after the decedents' remains were found.
 The Antarctic biologist and explorer Edward Wilson also died on that expedition.

-There is also a memorial to a construction worker, the U.S. Navy SeaBee Richard T. William, who died in 1956, when his bulldozer went through the ice: the memorial, a statue of The Virgin Mary, is called Our Lady of the Snows.
+There is also a memorial to a construction worker, the U.S. Navy SeaBee Richard T. William, who died in 1956 when his bulldozer went through the ice.
+The memorial, a statue of the Virgin Mary, is called Our Lady of the Snows.

-A bronze Nuclear reactor commemorative plaque is secured to a large vertical rock halfway up the west side of Observation Hill, at the former site of the PM-3A nuclear power reactor at McMurdo Station.
+A bronze nuclear reactor commemorative plaque is secured to a large vertical rock halfway up the west side of Observation Hill, at the former site of the PM-3A nuclear power reactor at McMurdo Station.
 It has been designated a Historic Site or Monument (HSM 85), following a proposal by the United States to the Antarctic Treaty Consultative Meeting.

-North of the Station can be found Scott's Hut on Cape Evans (Ross Island), as well as Shackleton's Hut on Cape Royds.
+North of the station can be found Scott's Hut on Cape Evans (Ross Island), as well as Shackleton's Hut on Cape Royds.

-One of the oldest buildings at McMurdo Station that is still standing is Hut 10, which was the residence of the Base Commander in the station's Navy period.
+One of the oldest buildings still standing at McMurdo Station is Hut 10, the residence of the base commander during the station's Navy period.
 It was built in 1957 and remodeled in 1988.